PlayFab/MpsSamples/README.md

 - [Unity Multiplayer - Top to Bottom](https://dev.to/robodoig/unity-multiplayer-bottom-to-top-46cj) A blog post that shows how to use Unity with DarkRift and Multiplayer Servers
 - [MPS Azure Function](https://github.com/rohanmayya/playfab-mps-azure-functions) Code to show how to request a Multiplayer Server via an Azure Function, so you don't have to include the secret key in your game
 - A [Unity handbook](https://github.com/rohanmayya/playfabmultiplayer-unity-handbook) by [Rohan Mayya](https://github.com/rohanmayya)

+## Videos

+MPS team has published a series of videos in the past, check them on our [videos page](videos.md).

+## Questions

+If you have any questions, feel free to engage in the repo's discussions [here](https://github.com/PlayFab/MpsSamples/discussions) or find us in Discord [here](https://discord.com/invite/gamestack)